Catskill909/podcast_app/README.md

 ---

+## Roadmap

+### Next Steps
+- Add user feedback for network errors (e.g., banners, snackbars, or dialogs when offline or playback fails).
+- Provide retry options for failed network requests or playback.
+- Consider audio download/caching for true offline playback.
+- Improve image caching (e.g., using cached_network_image).
+- Enhance UI/UX: mini-player, episode queue, skip/seek controls, playback speed, sharing, and deep linking.

-## Roadmap: Best-in-Class Podcast App Network & Offline Experience
+### Best-in-Class Podcast App Network & Offline Experience

 ### Extensibility for Downloads
 Our cache and network layer is being architected to support not only feed caching and offline playback, but also robust episode downloads in the future.
 Download logic, storage, and offline playback will build on this unified infrastructure.
 As we proceed, we may add placeholders or refactor current code to ensure extensibility for downloads and other advanced features.